codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 {{site.data.callout.callout_tip}}
 **TIP**
-  You can see that there are two steps to complete Hosted GitOps setup.
+  You can see that there are two steps to complete setting up the Hosted GitOps Runtime.
   The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.
 {{site.data.callout.end}}